James Murray (architect): Career

 His father James Murray (d.1615) was a gunner and wright in Edinburgh castle and made master wright in 1584.
-Murray senior was appointed Overseer of the King's Works in Scotland on 4 May 1601 and on the same day James Murray younger was made principal master wright and gunner, as his father had been.
+Murray senior was appointed Overseer of the King's Works in Scotland on 4 May 1601 and on the same day, James Murray younger was made principal master wright and gunner, as his father had been.
 The younger James was appointed Overseer in 1605, when his father resigned the post, and two years later was appointed principal Master of Works in Scotland, succeeding David Cunningham of Robertland.

-In April 1603 Murray provided James VI with "certain billiards and billiard balls."
+In April 1603, Murray provided James VI with "certain billiards and billiard balls."
 Murray and his wife Martha Murray were given a plot of land close to the back gate of Holyrood Palace in 1605, which they sold to the royal servants John Buchanan and Margaret Hartsyde in April 1606.

 On 28 September 1608, Murray chased Finlay Taylor, a baillie of the Canongate, with a drawn sword in the Abbey Close near Holyroodhouse.
+According to William Bowyer, Murray was "surveyor and builder" for the Earl of Dunbar's mansion on the site of Berwick Castle.

 In 1612, Murray was granted land near Juniper Green, outside Edinburgh.
-Between 1622 and 1623 he designed and built Baberton House as his home here.
+Between 1622 and 1623, he designed and built Baberton House as his home here.
 The innovative symmetrical u-plan house still stands, although it was extended in the 18th century.
-Murrays initials, together with those of his wife, Katherine Weir, appear on the house.
+Murray's initials, together with those of his wife, Katherine Weir, appear on the house.

 King James gave orders for repairs to the royal palaces in Scotland in 1616, anticipating his visit in 1617.
 At Holyrood, Murray was to take down and repair the roof of the lodging above the outer gate called the Chancellor's Lodging, demolish the lodging in the Palace of Holyrood House called the Master Steward's chamber, rebuild Roger Aston's chamber and Chancellor Maitland's kitchen in the Duke's transe, and demolish lean-to buildings to improve the courtyard.
 At Stirling Castle, he was to demolish buildings between the inner and outer gate, re-roof the inner gate or fore-work, re-roof the king's kitchen, and rebuild the court kitchen, bakehouse, and pantry.
-At Falkland Palace, he was to re-roof the king's and queen's galleries overlooking the garden from the east quarter, and make a bartisan or wall-walk on a new lead roof, and repair the whole palace, making repairs and new doorways and windows as required.
+At Falkland Palace, he was to re-roof the king's and queen's galleries overlooking the garden from the east quarter, make a bartisan or wall-walk on a new lead roof, and repair the whole palace, making repairs and new doorways and windows as required.